Fees and key information

 Selected candidates are asked to attend an interview with their portfolio, which should include a wide range of work and demonstrate a wide range of skills.

-**The Architect Apprenticeship (RIBA 2 & 3) MArch course starts on Monday 18th September 2023.
-It is strongly recommended that your application for the course is submitted by the 1st July, to ensure that there is sufficient time to attend an interview and complete all associated administration work before enrolling on to the course.
+**The Architect Apprenticeship (RIBA 2 & 3) MArch course starts in September.
+It is strongly recommended that your application for the course is submitted by 1 July to ensure that there is sufficient time to attend an interview and complete all associated administration work before enrolling on to the course.

 Relevant prior qualifications or experience will be considered individually for each apprentice applicant.
 Where these exist, the course will be adapted so that this work does not need to be repeated.
 This may result in the duration and price of the course being reduced.